 Feminine and Masculine – Anima and Animus

 The process by which our energetic true nature emerges, appears to be a gendered one.
 Indeed from an energetic point of view, both the journey and the destination are markedly different for women and men.
-Carl Jung (1875 – 1961) wrote with great clarity about these different processes.
-He was writing for a society in which men and women were subject to very different social expectations than those we experience in the Western world today, but he was far ahead of his time – and we would do well to take heed of his insights.
+The great Swiss psychologist Carl Jung (1875 – 1961) gave us a perspective on these different processes, which is based in the idea of the archetypes of the collective unconscious – the profound reality of our myths and symbols of the masculine and feminine.
+While evolutionary biology also shapes our gendered experience, no less concretely do the masculine and feminine archetypes.
+Jung was writing for a society in which men and women were subject to very different social expectations than those we experience in the Western world today, but he was far ahead of his time – and we would do well to take heed of his insights.

-I shall be returning to Carl Jung’s understandings of the Animus archetype (the inner masculine in a woman) and Anima archetype (the inner feminine in a man), partly because they appear to be a very natural way to personify Consciousness.
-Most people are aware of the yin-yang symbol of the ultimate reality in Taoism, but Tibetan Buddhist imagination takes us even further, and symbolises Consciousness as mandala arrangement of ‘buddha couples’, all of them in sexual union – images of what Jung would call the Divine Marriage archetype.
+I shall be returning to Carl Jung’s understandings of the Animus archetype (the inner masculine in a woman) and Anima archetype (the inner feminine in a man), partly because they appear to be a very natural way to personify the complementary aspects of Consciousness – the aspects that we are less conscious of.
+Most people are aware of the yin-yang symbol of the ultimate reality in Taoism, but the Tibetan Buddhist imagination takes us even further, and symbolises Consciousness as mandala arrangement of ‘Buddha couples’, all of them in sexual union – images of what Jung would call the Divine Marriage archetype.

-Many find this sort of personification and archetypal imagery to be a very accurate reflection of their energetic experience in meditation.
-It is best however, at least at first, to approach these phenomena from a more personal, energetic, and somatic point of view – by recognising the different feminine and masculine ‘styles’ or energetic patterns, in the way we experience the embodiment of Consciousness in the subtle somatic fields of the body.
+Many find this sort of personification and archetypal imagery to be a very accurate reflection of their experience of energetic integration and unity in meditation.
+It is probably best however, at least at first, to approach these phenomena from a more personal, energetic, and somatic point of view – by recognising the different feminine and masculine ‘styles’ or energetic patterns, in the way we experience the embodiment of Consciousness in the subtle somatic fields of the body.
 I am hoping that readers will find that this exploration brings clarity to their process of meditative self-enquiry as they learn to rest as Consciousness – especially in sitting meditation.

 I ask, as I have done before, if you would please bear with me, as we make this exploration.
 I would like to emphasise that I am talking here about archetypal feminine and archetypal masculine principles, and about archetypal feminine and archetypal masculine styles of embodiment.
 I am not intending to make any statements about what constitutes ‘normal’ female or male functioning, and certainly not meaning to apply any value judgements in this regard.
 On the journey of sexual identity and sexual relationship, we are diverse and unique, and the only possible attitude to that diversity and uniqueness is the inclusivity that Consciousness always calls us back to.
 Please forgive me if I do not clarify each one of the following reflections with qualifying statements to emphasise this inclusive intention.